benjamincrozat/legacy-blog/README.md

 ## Before you proceed

 - **I don't need pull requests.** This is a project I'm working on alone and I only have time for the bad code I write myself.
-- **This also isn't an opportunity for mentoring.** I don't have time for that either.
+- **This isn't an opportunity for mentoring.** I don't have time for that either.
 Please try to resolve your issues on your own.
-- **This isn't a reference for SEO.** If you want to rank on Google, write content people search for.
-[You can learn how I did it there](https://benjamincrozat.com/seo-case-study).
+- **This isn't a reference for SEO.** If you want to rank on Google, write content people search for and be patient.
+[You can learn how I did it.](https://benjamincrozat.com/seo-case-study)

 ## What you will learn